MrDeb/NeudoseCDH/README.md

 6. Do a registration then login to your account.

-7. Query the status you want on the client side.
+7. Query the status you want on the client side (ex: batterylevel, humidity, illumination, temperature & solarpanel).